 Here is the pattern for the shoe covers.
 It is not intended to be a printable pattern, but rather a pattern guide to show you what size to cut.

 Two rectangles need to be cut, one for each shoe.
 You will need 7/16 of a yard to make a pair, but if you are like me you have a lot of fabric on hand and will make many at once.
 I have found that I am able to get a pair of shoe covers and two Face Masks out of 5/8 of a yard of fabric.

 You can get the full tutorial at the bottom of this post.
-A video tutorial is found here on YouTube.
+My shoe cover video tutorial can be found on YouTube.

 Reusable Shoe Covers

 These shoe covers are not the prettiest, but they are VERY functional!
 I made them 6 years ago and they are still going strong.

 I am so happy that I don’t have to take off my shoes and that I am not dragging a lot of melted snow and salt on my hardwood floors.
 The flannel inner lining dries quickly!
 I take these along with me when I go to a friend’s house so I don’t have to remove my shoes.